markfinger/python-webpack/README.md

 ### OUTPUT_DIR

-The directory in `STATIC_ROOT` which webpack will output all assets to.
+The directory in `OUTPUT_ROOT` which webpack will output all assets to.

 Default: `'webpack_assets'`